panacea-js/core/README.md

         }
       }
     },
-    entities: [],             // Advanced: The directory locations where your entity schemas live.
+    entityTypes: [],          // Advanced: The directory locations where your entity schemas live.
 You should never need to alter this unless you're heavily customizing panacea.
     settings: [],             // Advanced: The directory locations where your saved settings and related schemas live.
 You should never need to alter this unless you're heavily customizing panacea.
     hooks: [],                // Advanced: The directory locations where your hooks live.
 You should never need to alter this unless you're heavily customizing panacea.
     graphiql: {